AI Search Monitoring Tools in 2026

 Gauge

-Gauge ($100-599/mo) monitors 7+ AI search engines and creates up to 18 articles per month on its Growth tier.
-As of June 2026, Gauge focuses on "AI search share of voice" as its primary metric, with content generation designed to improve that number.
+Gauge (Growth $599/mo, Enterprise custom) monitors 6 AI search engines and creates up to 18 articles per month on its Growth tier.
+As of July 2026, Gauge focuses on "AI search share of voice" as its primary metric, with an agentic engine that generates and publishes content to your CMS to improve that number.

-The $100 Starter tier covers ChatGPT only.
-Growth at $599/mo adds more AI search engines and content volume.
-Compared to Loudmink Max at the same price ($599/mo, 40 articles, Reddit, YouTube, verification), Gauge delivers fewer articles through fewer channels.
-The share-of-voice metric is useful for teams that want a single number to report on, but it measures visibility without guaranteeing the content that improves it is actually landing.
+Growth at $599/mo bundles 6 engines and that content volume, with Claude and higher limits on Enterprise.
+Compared to Loudmink Max at the same price ($599/mo, 40 articles, Reddit, YouTube, verification), Gauge delivers fewer articles through fewer channels, but its share-of-voice metric is a genuine plus for teams that want a single number to report on.
+Pick Gauge if a clean share-of-voice dashboard with agentic CMS publishing fits how your team reports, rather than multi-channel reach and post-publication verification.

 Why Monitoring Alone Is Not Enough